sveltejs/vite-plugin-svelte/docs/faq.md

 | If you see a warning logged for this when using a svelte library, please tell the library maintainers.

-In the past, Svelte recommended using the custom "svelte" field in package.json to allow libraries to point at .svelte source files.
+In the past, Svelte recommended using the custom `svelte` field in `package.json` to allow libraries to point at `.svelte` source files.
 This field requires a custom implementation to resolve, so you have to use a bundler plugin and this plugin needs to implement resolving.
-Since then, node has added support for [conditional exports](https://nodejs.org/api/packages.html#conditional-exports), which have more generic support in bundlers and node itself.
-So to increase the compatibility with the wider ecosystem and reduce the implementation needs for current and future bundler plugins, it is recommended that packages use the "svelte" exports condition.
+Since then, Node has added support for [conditional exports](https://nodejs.org/api/packages.html#conditional-exports), which have more generic support in bundlers and Node itself.
+So to increase the compatibility with the wider ecosystem and reduce the implementation needs for current and future bundler plugins, it is recommended that packages use the `svelte` exports condition.

 Example: